Zebulyon/ThesisELK/README.md

 # Kibana

+To access Kibana go to localhost:5601, this port number is the standard one for Kibana

 # Field Mapping

 	For a complete of all the offical field naming as per the Elastic Common Schema (ECS): https://www.elastic.co/guide/en/ecs/current/ecs-field-reference.html